ydylwj23/Leetcode-study-note/Java common methods.md

 ```
 #### non-static:
 ```
-int nextInt(int bound): Returns a pseudorandom, uniformly distributed int value between 0 (inclusive) and the specified value (exclusive), drawn from this random number generator's sequence.
+double nextDouble(): Returns the next pseudorandom, uniformly distributed double value between 0.0 and 1.0 from this random number generator's sequence. int nextInt(): Returns the next pseudorandom, uniformly distributed int value from this random number generator's sequence. int nextInt(int bound): Returns a pseudorandom, uniformly distributed int value between 0 (inclusive) and the specified value (exclusive), drawn from this random number generator's sequence.
 ```